dvb-industries/installation/README.md

 sudo apt-get install git.
 ```

+### Register ssh key

+[GitHub][] hosts the repository that is used.
+In order to have write
+access to the cookbooks repositories it is necessary to register an
+ssh key.

+You can find details in the [documentation][ssh-documentation].

 ### Clone Repository

 This repository needs to be cloned in order to correctly acquire the